What leaked audio tells us about Trump-linked "election integrity" efforts

 The comments about more racially diverse and predominantly Democratic areas were not limited to Pennsylvania.

-The RNC's Findlay described Harris County, Tex., which includes the city of Houston, in similar terms.
+The RNC's Findlay described Harris County, Texas, which includes the city of Houston, in similar terms.

 "That's like the Philadelphia of Texas," said Findlay.
 "It's the county where we know all the problems are."